yTakkar/Vue-Mini-Social-Network/README.md

     # or with yarn
     yarn
     ```
-For Windows:
-2. Install PhpMyAdmin, create a database and import db.sql
+2. For windows, Install PhpMyAdmin, create a database and import db.sql

-For MACOS:
+3. For MacOS,
-2. a.
-Install MySql and run the MySql server.
+   - Install MySql and run the MySql server.
 Remember your password for 'root'
-   b.
-Install the mysql cli using `brew install mysql`
+   - Install the mysql cli using `brew install mysql`
-   c.
-Run the following:
+   - Run the following:
         ```bash
            $ mysql -u root -p
            <enter password>
            create database peterbook
         ```
-   d.
-Import the database from db.sql
+   -  Import the database from db.sql
       ```bash
       $ mysql -u username -p peterbook < db.sql